 The services simply no longer met the increased requirements in terms of time- and place-based availability, and, in particular, location independence.
 That’s why those responsible at the Zürich City Police decided to optimise the various services provided by their control centres.
 In a first step, the database services of Schutz & Rettung and those of the Zürich City Police were separated.
 In addition, the infrastructure was reduced from four to just two locations – one main location and one emergency location.

-Another improvement consisted of running services via Microsoft SQL Server 2016 and migrating all Zürich City Police servers to the Cloud.
+Another improvement consisted of running services via Microsoft SQL Server 2016 and migrating all Zürich City Police servers to the in-house Cloud.
 Now, not only do SQL services run as high-availability services, but also a three-node cluster eliminates downtime in the event of failovers.
 These changes were implemented using various db* tools for efficient and reliable database management.

 In addition to the switch to the new SQL services, the hardware and operating system for all servers and clients involved were updated.
 A software update for the command and control system including communication with the resources was carried out and the voice system services were migrated to the new SQL high availability services.
 All of these changeovers took place without interrupting control centre operation and could be carried out as planned.